The Benefits of Coarse Preferences: Results

 We say that profile $s$ is a Stackelberg equilibrium if it is the equilibrium outcome of a sequential variant of the game, in which one of the players (the Stackelberg leader) plays first, and her opponent observes the leader's strategy and best replies to it.
 Formally, \begin{defn} Strategy profile $s$ is a \emph{Stackelberg-equilibrium} of the underlying game $G$ if there exists a player $i$ (the leader) such that: \begin{enumerate} \item the opponent best replies to the leader: $s_{-i}\in BR_{-i}\left(s_{i}\right)$, and \item the leader cannot achieve a higher payoff by deviating: $\pi_{i}\left(s'\right)\leq\pi_{i}\left(s\right)$ for all profiles $s'$ for which $s'_{-i}\in BR_{-i}\left(s'_{i}\right)$. \end{enumerate} \end{defn} Our next result shows that every Stackelberg equilibrium is a CUE outcome that is supported by the leader (resp., follower) clustering together all (no) payoffs.
 We defer the simple proof to Appendix \ref{proof-stackelberg}. \begin{prop} Let $s$ be a Stackelberg-equilibrium with player $i$ as the leader.
 Then $\left(\left(f_{i}^{\mathbb{R}},f_{-i}^{\emptyset}\right),s\right)$ is a CUE. \end{prop}

-\begin{example} We revisit the symmetric Cournot game of Example \ref{exm-weak-is-too-weak}: $S_{i}=\left[0,1\right]$ and $\pi_{i}\left(s_{i},s_{j}\right)=s_{i}\cdot\left(1-s_{i}-s_{-i}\right)$.
-Recall that $\left(0.5,0.25\right)$ is the Stackelberg equilibrium of the game in which player 1 is the leader and chooses her quantity first.
-Proposition \ref{prop-Stackelberg} implies that $(0.5,0.25))$ is a CUE outcome.
+\begin{example} We revisit the symmetric Cournot game of Example \ref{exm-weak-is-too-weak} yet again.
+Recall that $S_{i}=\left[0,1\right]$, $\pi_{i}\left(s_{i},s_{j}\right)=s_{i}\cdot\left(1-s_{i}-s_{-i}\right)$.
+It is well known that $\left(0.5,0.25\right)$ is the Stackelberg equilibrium of the game in which player 1 is the leader and chooses her quantity first.
+Proposition \ref{prop-Stackelberg} implies that $(0.5,0.25)$ is a CUE outcome.
 By clustering all of her payoffs together, player 1 commits to keep playing 0.5 (as it is always a clustered best reply).
-Player 2, who cannot gain anything from clustering, play her unclustered best reply 0.25. \end{example}
+Player 2, who cannot gain anything from clustering, plays her unclustered best reply 0.25. \end{example}